 - Personal Independence Payment (PIP) with a score of 8 or above in the ‘moving around’ section of the assessment (you’ll be asked to provide a duplicate of your entitlement letter with a date within the past 12 months).

-- A lump-sum War Pensioners’ Mobility Supplement payment (at tariffs 1 to 8) after being certified as having a serious disability, which means you are unable to, or find it very difficult to, walk.
+- A lump-sum War Pensioners’ Mobility Supplement payment (at tariffs 1 to 8) after being certified as having a serious disability, which means you are unable or find it very difficult, to walk.

 What if you aren’t automatically eligible?

 There are other cases where you may also be eligible for a badge, such as if you:

 - cannot undertake a journey without there being a risk of serious harm to your health or safety or that of any other person

 - cannot undertake a journey without it causing you very considerable psychological distress

 - have very considerable difficulty when walking (both the physical act and experience of walking)